-Cook up a batch of Instant Pot steamed sweet potatoes ahead as puree and store it in the fridge for quick yummy recipes like Sweet sweet Potato Cinnamon cake and Sweet Potato Pumpkin Pie.
+Cook up a batch of Instant Pot steamed sweet potatoes ahead as puree and store it in the fridge or freezer for quick yummy recipes like Sweet sweet Potato Cinnamon cake and Sweet Potato Pumpkin Pie.
 What is Thanksgiving and Christmas holiday without a good Sweet Potato Casserole?
 Pureed Sweet Potatoes are tasty!

 Why is the Instant Pot cooking more nutritiously than my stove and oven?

 Using organic sweet potatoes and instant pot 6 quart DUO for quick cooking actually saves more nutrients than even stovetop steaming.
-Cooking with the instant pot retains 90 to 95 % of nutrients.
+Cooking with the instant pot retains up to 90 to 95 % of nutrients.
 And most often the lost nutrients are still live in the cooking water.
 Read this article by Wellness MaMa for more information on how cooking under pressure saves nutrients in food.